 3. Even with the new ignition switch, the mower will not start.
 Why?

 One scenario is where you have made a wrong connection.
 This can be just an error.
 Maybe the marking is in a different language that is difficult to comprehend.
-Or maybe any loose wire of accessories or fuel solenoid is making contact with the lawnmower’s body, causing the earthing of the battery voltage.
-This will even cause a shortening of the battery’s life.

 The second scenario is that any terminal of the main component, such as the battery, ground, Solenoid, or starter motor, is very corroded and does not finely pass current.

-Final Remarks
+Remarks

 Interpreting Ignition Switch Labels

 It’s crucial to comprehend the markers on the reverse of your ignition switch for a smooth, functioning vehicle.
-Labels such as IGN references the ignition module, which is pivotal for initiating the ignition system.
+Labels such as IGN reference the ignition module, which is pivotal for initiating the ignition system.

 BATT stands for battery wire, which provides the electricity required to start your vehicle.
 Code 87 points to the starter wire, which is crucial for cranking the engine.
 For easier troubleshooting and maintenance, marking these different points on the switch proves beneficial.